Leaving an Abusive Job is Like Leaving an Abusive Relationship

 It was similar to splitting up with your spouse and then trying to get back together.
 The relationship ended in a divorce.

-Denise now works as a Chief of Staff for the Chairman of the Board for a high profile company.
+Denise now works as a Chief of Staff for the Chairman of the Board of a high-profile company.
 The first few months have been very strange for her.
 The culture at the new company is warm and welcoming, She finds herself asking, “Why is everyone being so nice to me?”

 Denise is just beginning to realize how affected she was by the abusive and demeaning environment of her former job.
 But now, she is on the road to recovery.